-4.17.1 This building was a three-bay gable-ended cottage, and was one of the later buildings of the township.
+4.17.1 This building was a gable-ended cottage and was one of the later buildings of the Township.
 The photograph of 1904 (Buchanan et al 1988) shows both gables and chimneys clearly.
-The building was converted into the museum office and plasterboard internal walls were inserted in c1978 (Naismith 1978).
+The building was modernised in 1967 to house the Museum Trust caretaker and plasterboard internal walls were inserted c1978 (Naismith 1978).
+The building became the museum office in 1986 (MacDonald pers comm).